dotasap/core.asap/README.md

-# .ASAP - Do more, with less effort...
-ASAP
+# .ASAP
+### All blockchain transactions in one click

-dotASAP is a blockchain service that enables seamless token swaps, bridging across multiple blockchains and offramping to fiat right from your solana wallet - you do not have to leave your send interface to do more.
+dotASAP is a blockchain service that enables seamless token swaps, bridging across multiple blockchains and offramping to fiat right from your Sui wallet - you do not have to leave your send interface to do more.
 The system consists of three main components:

 1. **Backend Engine**: Monitors and processes blockchain transactions
 2. **Web Service**: Provides a user interface and API endpoints